Page 12 – Was the Qur’an copied from the Bible?

 Dr. T. Persaud: Professor of Anatomy, Professor of Pediatrics and Child Health, and Professor of Obstetrics, Gynecology, and Reproductive Sciences at the University of Manitoba, Winnipeg, Manitoba, Canada:

-“…Muhammad .. could not read, didn’t know to write. – You have someone illiterate making profound pronouncements – amazingly accurate about scientific nature.
-So many accuracies – I have no difficulty in my mind that this is a divine inspiration or revelation which led him to these statements.”
+“…Muhammad .. could not read, didn’t know how to write.
+You have someone illiterate making profound pronouncements and amazingly accurate about scientific nature.
+So many accuracies that I have no difficulty in my mind that this is a divine inspiration or revelation which led him to these statements.”

 Dr. Gerald C. Goeringer: Director and Associate Professor of Medical Embryology at the Department of Cell Biology, School of Medicine, Georgetown University, Washington, DC, USA:

-“In a relatively few Qur’anic verses is contained a rather comprehensive description of human development from the time of commingling of the gametes through organogenesis.
-No such distinct and complete record of human development, such as classification, terminology, and description, existed previously.
-In most, if not all, instances, this description antedates by many centuries the recording of the various stages of human embryonic and fetal development recorded in the traditional scientific literature.”
+“In a relatively few Qur’anic verses is contained a rather comprehensive description of human development from the time of the commingling of the gametes through organogenesis.
+No such distinct and complete record of human development—such as classification, terminology, and description—existed previously.
+In most, if not all, instances, this description antedates by many centuries the recording of the various stages of human embryonic and fetal development found in traditional scientific literature”

 Dr. Joe Leigh Simpson: Chairman of the Department of Obstetrics and Gynecology, Professor of Obstetrics and Gynecology, and Professor of Molecular and Human Genetics at the Baylor College of Medicine, Houston, Texas, USA:

-“I think, that not only there is no conflict between genetics and religion but, in fact, religion can guide science by adding revelation to some of the traditional scientific approaches, that there exist statements in the Qur’an shown centuries later to be valid, which support knowledge in the Qur’an having been derived from God.”
+“I believe that not only is there no conflict between genetics and religion, but in fact, religion can guide science by adding revelation to some traditional scientific approaches.
+There are also statements in the Qur’an that were shown centuries later to be valid, supporting the idea that the knowledge in the Qur’an was derived from God..”